 All right.

-The Fish and Wildlife Service announced the protected status for the highly valued picture wing flies on Tuesday.
+The Fish and Wildlife Service announced the protected status for the highly valued picture-wing flies on Tuesday.

-Now you just you just wait.
+Now, you just wait.

 This is absurd.

-Fri freaking flies are being protected now.
+Freaking flies are being protected now.

 Flies.

-I damn well if one of these things starts courting on me, slap the thing.
+I don't know what you damn well, if one of these things starts courting on me, slap the thing.

-Absolutely swatted away.
+Absolutely swat it away.

 I can't believe this.